thelastpickle/cassandra/doc/source/new/java11.rst

 One of the objectives of the Apache Cassandra 4.0 version is to support the recent LTS Java versions 8 and 11 (`CASSANDRA-9608
 <https://issues.apache.org/jira/browse/CASSANDRA-9608>`_).
 Java 8 and
 Java 11 may be used to build and run Apache Cassandra 4.0.

-**Note**: Support for JDK 11 in Apache Cassandra 4.0 is an experimental feature, and not recommended for production use.

 Support Matrix
 ^^^^^^^^^^^^^^